-When the caretaker or protective payee signs the Mutual Responsibility Agreement, the caretaker or protective payee agrees to notify the case worker if the minor parent leaves the home.
-The caretaker or protective payee for payment type 1 cases will be responsible for reporting on the Work First Family Assistance Report if the minor parent leaves the home.
+When the caretaker or protective payee signs the Mutual Responsibility Agreement (DSS - 6963 - A), the caretaker or protective payee agrees to notify the case worker if the minor parent leaves the home.
+The caretaker or protective payee will be responsible for reporting on the Work First Family Assistance Report (DSS-8127) Assistance Report if the minor parent leaves the home.
+Failure to report the absence would result in potential overpayments.

-To verify initially that the minor parent is living with a parent, legal guardian, or other adult, use the verifications listed in Section 112, Kinship/Living With Rule.
+To verify initially that the minor parent is living with a parent, legal guardian, or other adult, use the verifications listed in Section 112, Kinship and Living With Rule Requirements.